-When an Employee identifies a possible conflict is identified, the conflict management plan template may be used, as appropriate, to place the interest in context, identify the conflicts and develop a plan to reduce or manage the conflict.
-The appropriate department head, dean, director or applicable Vice President shall work with the Employee in the development of the plan, a written copy of which shall be provided to ORED and other leadership as appropriate.
+When a possible conflict is identified, the conflict management plan may be used, as appropriate, to place the interest in context, identify the conflicts and develop a plan to reduce or manage the conflict.
+The designee from the Research and Economic Development Division shall work with the Employee and the appropriate department head, dean, director or applicable Vice President in the development of the plan, a written copy of which shall be provided to other leadership as appropriate.

 The Vice President for Research and Economic Development shall appoint a Committee on Conflict of Interest and Commitment.
-Conflict plans or other matters may be referred to this committee by ORED or other leadership as appropriate.
+Conflict plans or other matters may be referred to this committee by Research and Economic Development or other leadership as appropriate.
 The committee will serve in an advisory capacity in the evaluation and management of such conflicts as further delineated within this policy.